 - The use of social media in scientific engagement and inquiry.

 Fold-Thrust Research Group - An industry funded consortium investigating uncertainties in interpretations for fold-thrust belts, fold thrust belt evolution, characteristics and fore-limb deformation.
 PDRA Hannah Watkins works full-time for the Fold-Thrust Research Group.
-Several PhD students are also working on fold-thrust systems: Adam Cawood investigating deformation localisation in multi-layers, and Yuki Totake investigating thrust localisation, both their projects involve interpretation of virtual outcrops utilising LiDAR and drone technology.
+Several PhD students are also working on fold-thrust systems: Adam Cawood and Lauren Kedar investigating deformation localisation in multi-layers, and Yuki Totake investigating thrust localisation, their projects involve interpretation of virtual outcrops utilising LiDAR and drone technology.
+The Fold-Thrust Research Group tweets on @FoldThrust

 DeeFlood Project - a pilot project to crowd source a 3D hydrograph for the Storm Frank flood event on the Dee.